ginstrom/paladin-novel/chapters/09_sanctuary-found.md

 "We're already in slaver territory," Pell pointed out quietly.
 "The question is whether we face that reality now or wait for it to find us."

 The debate continued for nearly an hour.
-Korven's scarred fists pounded the ground to emphasize his points, while Lira crossed her arms and turned her back when he spoke.
+Korven's scarred fists pounded a tree stump to emphasize his points, while Lira crossed her arms and turned her back when he spoke.
 Others shifted restlessly, some nodding at Korven's words, others shaking their heads and moving closer to Lira.
 Voices rose and fell as fear and desperation warred with caution and hope.
 Gond listened to each argument, watching faces tighten with worry and hands gesture frantically as they weighed options that all seemed to lead toward disaster.

 Finally, he raised his hand for silence.
 "We go.
 Tomorrow at dawn, I'll lead a party to the Thornfield farmstead.
 It's been abandoned for weeks—the refugees who told us about it said the family fled when the raids started.
 Their root cellars might still be intact."